Reciprocity (social psychology): Positive and negative reciprocity

 Positive reciprocity occurs when an action committed by one individual that has a positive effect on someone else is returned with an action that has an approximately equal positive effect.
-For example, if someone takes care of another person's dog, the person who received this favor should then return this action with another favor such as with a small gift.
+For example, if someone mows their neighbor's lawn, the person who received this favor should then return this action with another favor such as a small gift.
 However, the reciprocated action should be approximately equal to the first action in terms of positive value, otherwise this can result in an uncomfortable social situation.
-If someone takes care of another person's dog and that person returns the favor by buying that individual a car, the reciprocated gift is inappropriate because it does not equal the initial gesture.
+If someone mows another person's lawn and that person returns the favor by buying that individual a car, the reciprocated gift is inappropriate because it does not equal the initial gesture, whereas returning the favor with something small but kind, like baking a cake, would be considered commensurate to the situation.
 Individuals expect actions to be reciprocated by actions that are approximately equal in value.
+This value is often viewed to be context dependent; some actions' reciprocals may be based on financial value, while others may be based on time invested or effort required.

-One example of positive reciprocity is that waitresses who smile broadly receive more tips than waitresses who present a minimal smile.
+One example of positive reciprocity is that waitresses who smile broadly or give small gifts to their patrons receive more tips than waitresses who present a minimal smile.
 Also, free samples are not merely opportunities to taste a product but rather invitations to engage in the rule of reciprocity.
 Many people find it difficult to accept the free sample and walk away.
 Instead, they buy some of the product even when they did not find it that enjoyable.

 Negative reciprocity occurs when an action that has a negative effect on someone is returned with an action that has an approximately equal negative effect.
 For example, if an individual commits a violent act against a person, it is expected that person would return with a similar act of violence.
+In more modern societies and structures of justice, this generally translates into legal action, jail time, and even the death penalty.
 If, however, the reaction to the initial negative action is not approximately equal in negative value, this violates the norm of reciprocity and what is prescribed as allowable.
-Retaliatory aspects i.e. the aspects of trying to get back and cause harm, are known as negative reciprocity.
+Retaliation, or revenge, actions taken against a person or group to induce harm in response to a previous grievance is an example of negative reciprocity.
 This definition of negative reciprocity is distinct from the way negative reciprocity is defined in other domains.
 In cultural anthropology, negative reciprocity refers to an attempt to get something for nothing.
 It is often referred to as "bartering" or "haggling" (see reciprocity (cultural anthropology) for more information).